 Practice Focus and Background

 Mohsen obtained his law degree from Osgoode Hall Law School.
-He also has an LL.M., and spent two years in doctoral studies at the University of British Columbia Faculty of Law focusing on justice issues.
-While at Osgoode Hall, Mohsen served as a Senior Editor on the editorial board of the Osgoode Hall Law Journal, and also assisted small business owners with their legal service needs through the pro bono Osgoode Business Clinic.
-Before becoming a litigator, Mohsen worked as a journalist and a teacher.
+He also has an LL.M., and spent two years in doctoral studies at the University of British Columbia, Faculty of Law focusing on justice issues.
+While at Osgoode Hall Law School, Mohsen served as a Senior Editor on the editorial board of the Osgoode Hall Law Journal and as a caseworker on the pro bono Osgoode Business Clinic.

 - Class Action Basics – Why do class actions exist?, Sotos LLP blog (April 25, 2017)